boras-pl/freemiga/README.md

 - root, password: freemiga
 - user, password: brfm
 - F12 goes to the Amiberry menu
+- execute ./expand_partition.sh as root to get a full size of /

 Notes:
 - Should you have any questions, please visit following sites first: